etucker/tweeker/README.md

 - 9/15 8pm-9pm (User can compose a new tweet)
 - 9/15 9pm-10:20pm (Timeline shows reply, retweet, and favorite icons and correct numbers)
 - 9/15 10:20pm-10:45pm (Hooked up retweet and favorite buttons)
+- 9/15 10:45pm-10:55pm (Retweeting and favoriting should increment the retweet and favorite count.)

 ### Features